hafizbahtiar/my-console/docs/APPWRITE_DB_CUSTOMERS.md

 - Default: `individual`
 - Determines required fields and business logic

-### Assigned To
+### Assigned To (Relationship)
-- Optional user ID reference
+- Optional relationship attribute
-- Links to user who manages this customer
+- Links to user who manages this customer (sales rep/admin)
 - Used for assignment filtering and reporting
+- When creating: Use user `$id` as the relationship value
+- When querying: Can use relationship queries to populate assigned user data

 ### Total Revenue
 - Required float, minimum 0